 We are already planning to be on the line awaiting the release!

 This was a very intimate show at a nice venue.

 Hansel y Raul and the band "La Orchestra de Calle Ocho" played two full sets of their best and biggest hits including “Kukucha Kucha”, “Con La Lengua Afuera”, “Soy”, and “Wanda”.

-To the right, on left, next to Hansel, is Peter Martin also known as The Cuban Pete...
+on left, next to Hansel, is Peter Martin also known as The Cuban Pete...